V is for Vulnerability: The Glue of Your Relationship

 “Dare to be me.
 Be vulnerable”

-What is Vulnerability
+What is Vulnerability?

 Vulnerability occurs in two directions.
 One one side it’s knowing yourself, including your needs, wants and desires, and sharing that with your partner.
 Often times vulnerability can be cast in the light as bad or “weak”, especially for men.
-But being able to be vulnerable in front of other people is hard.
-It takes strength.
+But being able to be vulnerable in front of other people takes strength and courage.
 It is one of the strongest things we can do to take our heart and share it outside of our protective walls where there is a risk that it won’t be received well.
 As important as vulnerability is it’s also just as important to share your heart with safe others.
 So I want you to know that I’m not asking you to willy nilly toss your heart out at anyone and everyone.
 You do need to be discerning about who is safe to share with.

 Why You Aren’t Vulnerable